Fall is here and with the cooler weather comes the inevitable & dreaded Flu season.

 5. The COVID-19 Overlap

-“Every year it’s important to get your flu shot to minimize your risk, and it’s more important than ever with COVID.
-So to take a page from Nike, JUST DO IT!
+“Every year it’s important to get your flu shot to minimize your risk.
+So, to take a page from Nike, JUST DO IT!
 Flu shots are often free or fully covered by your insurance.
 Get it now!”

 — Debbra A. Keegan, MD – Clinical Director at IRMS